 I specialize in the analysis of biomedical multi-omics data, discovery of biomarkers, gene prioritization, and drug response prediction.
 Since May 2021, I am heading research group Computational and Systems Medicine at the UHH.
 We develop algorithms and create computational tools for exploration of disease heterogeneity and patient stratification, reconstruction of regulatory networks, and prioritization of drugs and drug targets.
 Since the privacy of patient-derived data is a major roadblock on the way of personalized medicine, we work on privacy-aware methods for distributed patients’ data analysis.

-In May 2021, I start as a PhD student at Cosy.Bio at the UHH.
+In May 2021, I started as a PhD student at CoSy.Bio (UHH).
 My current tasks include work surrounding the REPO-TRIAL drug repurposing project.
+I contribute in the development of network-based drug repurposing solutions but also in the research for applications of LLMs in systems medicine for knowledge generation and extraction.
 In August 2020, I joined the Chair of Experimental Bioinformatics at TUM for the thesis of my Bioinformatics master's degree.There, I focused on the development of a web application for the analysis and exploration of heterogeneous molecular disease networks.

 In October 2021, I embarked on a postdoctoral researcher journey with the CoSy.Bio team at the University of Hamburg.
 I am a Biotechnologist by training but I soon pivoted to Bioinformatics and Computational Biologists.

 My research focuses on network and precision medicine, biomarker discovery, and large language models (like ChatGPT) for biomedical tasks.
 I am also interested in bridging the communication gap between clinicians and informaticians, advocating for collaborative, synergistic efforts.
 Beyond research, I also value science communication in the digital age, mentoring, and education.